YorkLidor/Trello/README.md

 # Shmello 📝

 Shmello is a web application that allows you to manage your tasks and projects in a simple and intuitive way.
-It is inspired by Trello, but with some unique features and design.
+It is inspired by Trello.

 ## Features 🚀